dtoczala/watson-landing-page/README.md

 ### References for Further Reading

 - [Customer Care Starter Kit](https://github.com/watson-developer-cloud/social-customer-care) - This application is a Starter Kit (SK) that is designed to get you up and running quickly with a common industry pattern, and to provide information and best practices around Watson services.
 This application was created to demonstrate how the Natural Language Classifier can be used to direct customer requests and queries to the appropriate agent or workflow.
 Additionally, Tone Analyzer, Alchemy Language, and Personality Insights demonstrate how to efficiently provide an agent with customer insights.
 You will need to replace the Alchemy Language portions of this starter kit with NLU service calls - since Alchemy is being deprecated.

+## Visual Inspection

+This use case involves a visual inspection of still images using the Visual Recognition service and some other technologies.
+Used to inspect, identify, and inform.

+### References for Further Reading
+- [Seafood Inspection (Dory)](https://devpost.com/software/dory) - a team created a seafood inspection app using Visual Recognition that will distinguish between different types of seafood.

 ---
 # Cognitive Development Topics